Barra bronzes based in Inverurie rear premium free-range high quality turkeys in the beautiful Aberdeenshire countryside.

 There’s something about getting Halloween out of the way that has us all thinking about Christmas.
 Alongside the panic of buying presents, the foodies among us start to think about that all important Christmas Day feast.
 Now this part of the proceedings might panic some, however for those of us who love to cook that’s not the case.
 Instead we get to plan, experiment and mix old traditions with new!

-Of course the focus for many is what roast to put on the table and to that end a few weeks ago we met up with Craig Michie of Barra Bronzes at his family farm at Lochend of Barra, on the B9170 between Oldmeldrum and Inverurie in Aberdeenshire.
-The day we visited Craig had a feed mixer on the farm, a huge piece of machinery that he hires in when he needs to make up a mix of turkey feed (containing barley, oats, wheat, soy, minerals and rape seed oil).
+The focus for many is what roast to put on the table.
+To that end a few weeks ago we met up with Craig Michie of Barra Bronzes at his family farm at Lochend of Barra.
+Located on the B9170 between Oldmeldrum and Inverurie, this is a beautiful part of Aberdeenshire.
+The day we visited Craig had a feed mixer on the farm.
+A huge piece of machinery that he hires to make his mix of turkey feed (containing barley, oats, wheat, soy, minerals and rape seed oil).

-When visiting the farm we were shown the huge open sided poly tunnel which houses the turkeys, open sided to allow airflow and with roof vents to ensure circulation of air at all times to avoid any lung problems in the birds.
-Turkeys are not keen too much sunshine they prefer the shade so to that end Craig grows sunflowers which provide outdoor shade for the birds.
-The turkeys have a large field to peck about in, the welfare of his turkeys is clearly important, with plenty for the birds to pick away at; brassicas and apples, amongst other things; the turkeys don’t fight and pick about at each other.
+When visiting the farm we were shown the huge open sided poly tunnel which houses the turkeys.
+Open sided to allow airflow and with roof vents to ensure circulation of air at all times to avoid any lung problems in the birds.
+Turkeys don’t like too much sunshine therefore Craig grows sunflowers which provide outdoor shade.
+The turkeys have a large field to peck about in, the welfare of his turkeys is clearly important.
+With plenty for the birds to pick at brassicas and apples, the turkeys don’t fight and pick about at each other.